kuley/wp_woo_reg_w_custom_code/README.md

 # wp_woo_reg_w_custom_code
-Client registration only when custom predefined code added during the registration.
+Client registration only when a unique code added during the registration.